The Science of Tajweed & The Definition Of Tajweed

 syntactically or grammatically.
 For example:

-(سوء العذاب) leaving or neglecting the extra madd in waaw.
+(سوء العذاب) Leaving or neglecting the extra mad in waaw.

 characteristic instead of Al-Ikhfaa characteristic).